rcc-uchicago/RCC-benchmark-suite/hpcg/README.md

   - GFLOP/s values averaged from **at least 5 runs per configuration**
   - Populate the provided Excel sheet (found at the root of this repo) using values from the `Final Summary` section

-RCC staff should be able to reproduce the builds and runs from the details provided by the vendor.
+RCC staff must be able to reproduce the build and run using the provided information.